 The Statement of Activities focuses on the program costs and their matching resources.
 This Statement summarizes and simplifies the user's analysis to determine the extent to which programs are self-supporting and/or subsidized by general revenues.
 The Statement of Activities presents information showing how the Agency's net position changed during the most recent fiscal year.
-The Agency had a change in net position of \$6.3 million.
-This resulted in a deficit ending net position of \$21.3 million.
+The Agency had a change in net position of \$0.68 million.
+This resulted in a deficit ending net position of \$20.6 million.
 The deficit reflects a combination of the Agency's reporting of capital-related obligations, without the offset of the capital assets which were transferred to the City.

-The Agency's tax levy totaled \$2.68 million and is restricted to repayment of obligations.
-The obligations are used to finance the improvements identified in the urban renewal plan.
+The Agency's tax levy totaled \$3 million and is restricted to repayment of debt and for improvements identified in the urban renewal plan.